 NO Play Streets program on July 26, 2013

-PAL PLAYSTREETS is part of the Child Services program.
+PAL PLAYSTREETS is part of the Field Operations program.

 Established in 1914, the summer PLAYSTREETS program has been closing off streets and other public areas throughout New York City to give children safe, supervised and fun-filled places to play and learn.
 PLAYSTREETS offer prevention education, sports and games and cultural arts activities.
 Youth are offered a weekly prevention and life skills program and are also introduced to the many local resources available to them through a community connections component.
 Youth will learn how to identify their local NYPD precinct as well as their local elected officials, to foster stronger working relations and finally the summer play street experience culminates with a borough day celebration.